Property Tax Protection Program

 Texas property owners should protest annually since The appraisal district can’t possibly accurately value all the properties in the county.
 They need your help to correct over-valuation.

-Montgomery County Appraisal Review Board (ARB)
+Montgomery County Appraisal Review Board

 With formal appeals being a focus going forward, especially for homeowners, Montgomery County taxpayers want to put their best foot forward when it comes to their ARB hearing.
-Thankfully, O’Connor is here and has 50 years of experience dealing with appeals at all levels.
+Thankfully, O’Connor is here and has over 50 years of experience dealing with appeals at all levels.
 Based in Houston, O’Connor has all the local knowledge and connections needed to get the best deal possible.
 O’Connor is also one of the largest firms in America that specializes in property tax protests, meaning they have the assets to handle any problem thrown their way.

-Montgomery County ARB Members
+MCAD ARB Members

 How Many Days did ARB Hold Hearings in Montgomery County?Source: Texas Comptroller, compiled by O’Connor, and not affiliated with any appraisal district.